binnes/esp8266Workshop/docs/part2/MQTT.md

-# Connecting Device to the Watson IoT Platform using MQTT
+# Connecting a device to the Internet using MQTT

 ## Lab Objectives

 In this lab you will learn how to add MQTT messaging to an application.
 You will learn:

 - How to connect to a MQTT broker using unsecured connection
-- How to use MQTT to connect to the Watson IoT platform
+- How to use MQTT to connect to the broker service

 ## Introduction